 If your company is planning a Belarusian expansion, you’ll need to put together a talented team of employees.
 Before they can begin working in the country, however, you’ll have to make sure they have the proper visas and permits to do so legally.

-What Types of Work Visas Are Issued in Belarus?
+Types of Work Visas in Belarus

 Foreign nationals who wish to enter Belarus may do so after obtaining the relevant visa.
 Types of visas in the country include: